-During 2014 and for the first two months of 2015, the Central Bank maintained a neutral monetary policy stance, leaving the monetary policy rate ("MPR") unchanged at 6.25% per annum, effective since August 2013.
+During 2014, the Central Bank maintained a neutral monetary policy stance, leaving the monetary policy rate ("MPR") unchanged at 6.25% per annum, effective since August 2013.
 Similarly, the interest rate corridor continued to be defined as the MPR plus or minus 150 basis points.
-However, in March 2015, the Central Bank decided to reduce the MPR to 5.75% per annum.
 Under this framework, the MPR serves as a reference rate for one business day's operations of liquidity expansion and contraction.
 This liquidity management scheme incorporates a daily auction mechanism to manage short-term liquidity of the financial system.

 Decisions involving the MPR were based on the behavior, forecasts and analysis of risks related to inflation and other key macroeconomic variables on the monetary policy horizon.
-Also, the interbank interest rate oscillated around the level of the MPR, recording less than 25 basis points average difference from the MPR for the three-month period ended March 31, 2015.
+Also, the interbank interest rate oscillated around the level of the MPR, recording a 20 basis points average difference from the MPR during 2014.

-On February 12, 2015, the Central Bank increased the reserve requirements ratio for financial intermediaries by 200 basis points, resulting in a 14.3% reserve requirement ratio for commercial banks and a 10.1% reserve requirement ratio for savings and loan associations, savings and credit banks, cooperatives and credit corporations.
-In the Dominican financial system, the weighted average lending rate of commercial banks increased to 15.75% per annum for the three-month period ended March 31, 2015, showing a marginal increase of 1.71 percentage points from the rate recorded for the same period in 2014.
-The interest rates paid on deposits increased by 0.34 percentage points during the same period, ending at 7.08% for the three-month period ended March 31, 2015.
+In the Dominican financial system, the weighted average lending rate of commercial banks increased to 13.76% per annum for 2014, showing a marginal increase of 0.18 percentage points from the rate recorded for 2013.
+The interest rates paid on deposits increased by 0.92 percentage points during the same period, ending at 6.47% for 2014.